Film Editing Schools, Colleges and Universities in the U.S.

 Bachelor of Fine Arts (B.F.A.) in Film Editing

 Film schools offer bachelor's degree programs that include coursework in film editing.
 Students are required to take other courses in film studies, but can concentrate on editing.
-Studio and production courses are emphasized.
+Studio and production courses are emphasized, and students may complete an internship.
 B.F.A. programs usually have general education requirements, such as mathematics and humanities.
 Applicants should have a demonstrated interest in film.
+Bachelor's degree students take courses such as:

 Master of Fine Arts (M.F.A.) in Film Editing

 M.F.A. programs are highly personalized.
-Some courses are required, but students focus on coursework specific to their interests, and the primary focus is on creating original projects.
+Some courses are required, but students focus on coursework specific to their interests, and the primary focus is on creating original projects such as a thesis.
+Students may also have the opportunity to participate in an internship.
 M.F.A. programs are appropriate for students who already hold a bachelor's degree in some field and have either professional or personal experience with filmmaking.
 Applicants should have a portfolio demonstrating creative achievement and potential.
+Graduate courses include:

 Related to Film Editing Colleges